tlwt/obsidian-live-sync-webcompanion/Readme.md

 ## Contributing

 If you’re knowledgeable in CouchDB and interested in contributing to this project, I’d love to hear from you.
 Your expertise could help turn this proof of concept into a fully functional tool.
 Please reach out if you’re interested in collaborating.

----

-This `README.md` provides a clear and structured introduction to the project, outlines how to get started, and includes a call for collaboration.